6 Best AI Workout Apps 2026: Tested & Ranked

 AI bodyweight HIIT coach

-Freeletics' AI Coach is the longest-running AI fitness product and still one of the most polished.
+Freeletics' AI Coach is the longest-running AI fitness product.
 It adapts difficulty in real time during bodyweight HIIT workouts and includes nutrition.
-The downside: expensive subscription and limited strength-training depth.
+The downsides: expensive subscription, limited strength-training depth, and no real progression system for calisthenics skills.

 Pros